-For example, when we create an EC2 instance, we create it to accomplish certain tasks.
-Maybe the EC2 instance is responsible for executing heavy workloads, acts as a bastion host, or simply serves as the frontend for all incoming requests.
-Clearly, there are more actions to be performed on this instance – installing a web server, applications, databases, set network firewall, etc – to enable it for its function.
+For example, when we create an EC2 instance, we create it to accomplish certain tasks – executing heavy workloads, acting as a bastion host, or simply serving as the frontend for all incoming requests.
+To enable it to function, this instance needs more actions like installing a web server, applications, databases, setting network firewall, etc.

 Terraform is a great IaC tool that helps us build infrastructure using code.
-Additionally, it is also possible to perform some of the above tasks when the EC2 instance boots or is destroyed.
-Such tasks are performed using provisioners in Terraform.
-In this post, we will understand the scenarios handled by provisioners, how they are implemented, and what are the better ways to do it.
+Additionally, when the EC2 instance boots or is destroyed, it is also possible to perform some of the above tasks using provisioners in Terraform.
+In this post, we will explore the scenarios handled by provisioners, how they are implemented, and preferable ways to do it.

 Provisioning mainly deals with configuration activities that happen after the resource is created.
 It may involve some file operations, executing CLI commands, or even executing the script.
 Once the resource is successfully initialized, it is ready to accept connections.
 These connections help Terraform log into the newly created instance and perform these operations.

-The diagram below represents various types of provisioners you can implement using Terraform at various stages of provisioning.
+The diagram below represents various types of provisioners you can implement using Terraform at different stages of provisioning.

 In the entire plan-apply-destroy cycle of Terraform, provisioners are employed at various stages to accomplish certain tasks.
 The local-exec provisioner is the simplest provisioner as it executes on the machine that hosts and executes Terraform commands.
 If the Terraform is installed on the developer’s local machine, the local-exec provisioner would run on the same machine.